zhangboheng/Easy-Web-TV-M3u8/README.md

 # Version
 ![Easy-Web-TV](https://img.shields.io/badge/version-4.0.1-green)
-  - Support select countries, languages and category to watch online channels
+  - Support to select countries, languages and category to watch more than 6000 TV channels
-  - Support watch more than 6000 channels
+  - Support to search and watch movies, series, animes and show
-  - Support to watch m3u8 link videos
+  - Support to watch porn videos if you open sensitive content
-  - Support remark your favorite channels, movies, episodes...
+  - Support to watch m3u8 links video
-  - Support search channels, movies, episodes...
+  - Support to remark your favorite channels, movies, series...
-  - Support play random channels
+  - Support to play random channels
-  - Support select source websites
+  - Support to select source websites
   - more...

 # Screenshot